Botanical Name: Sedum morganianum

 Light: Bright light with some direct sun.
 Shade from strong summer sun.

 Water: Keep soil lightly moist in spring and summer.
 Take care not to saturate the soil when watering Donkey's Tail.
 Soggy soil will cause the stems to rot at the base.
 In fall and winter, water sparingly.
 If leaves appear shriveled, it may be underwatered.

-Humidity: Average room humidity (around 40% relative humidity).
+Humidity: Average room (around 40% relative humidity).
 Will tolerate dry air, but keep plant out of drafts and away from AC/heat vents.

 Temperature: Average room temperatures 65-75°F/18-24°C. Give it a cool rest in the winter (55-60°F/13-16°C) to promote blooming the following summer.